Skip to main content

 1. Install Stably Playwright SDK

-Update your project dependencies to use Stably’s Playwright SDK instead of the standard Playwright package:
+Update your project dependencies to use Stably’s Playwright SDK alongside Playwright:

 Commit the updated package.json and lock file to your repository.